The Shock and Trauma of Sudden Death

 Carols sudden loss:

-After reading my blog on grief and bereavement, Carol booked in to see me for her ‘broken heart’.
+After having read my blog on grief and bereavement, Carol booked in to see me for her ‘broken heart’.

 Steve’s afternoon run usually lasted 45 min. to an hour before dinner.
 When Steve hadn’t returned by 6pm Carol began wondering, but more like fleeting thoughts than any real worry.
 She was busy prepping dinner for the family and getting the kids ready for homework, after having picked them up from after school sports activities.

 Carol’s phone rang just before 6:30pm.
-It was a friend from their small neighbourhood community.
-She and her husband had found Steve unconscious on the beach an hour earlier, and immediately called for emergency assistance.
+It was a friend from their small neighborhood community.
+The friend and her husband had found Steve unconscious on the beach an hour earlier, and immediately called for emergency assistance.
 Steve had been taken to the hospital.
-Carol did not know this at the time but the EMT had not been able to revive Steve on the beach, or on the way to the hospital.
+Carol did not know this at the time, but the EMT had not been able to revive Steve in the ambulance on the way to the hospital.
 He was pronounced dead on arrival from massive heart failure.